 Signs and tests

 There are no medical tests to diagnose schizophrenia.
-A psychiatrist should examine you to make the diagnosis.
-The diagnosis is made based on an interview of you and your family members.
+A psychiatrist should examine the person and make the diagnosis.
+The diagnosis is made based on an interview of the person and family members.

 - How long the symptoms have lasted

 - Genetic and family history

 Brain scans (such as CT or MRI) and blood tests may help rule out other conditions that have similar symptoms.